BovoBovo123/Ising_Model_simulation_2D/README.md

 ### tests

-Here that the functions must have are tested; all tests are passed.
+Here properties that the functions must have are tested; all tests are passed.

 ## Example of execution and results